-- Employment, procurement, and infrastructure typically account for 40 to 50 percent of total expenditure in oil and gas and 50 to 65 percent in mining, they are therefore important drivers of indirect employment if activities are localized.
+Employment, procurement, and infrastructure typically account for 40–50 percent of the total expenditure of oil and gas projects, and 50–65 percent among mining projects.
+They are therefore important drivers of indirect employment if these activities are localized.

-- Increasing local procurement of goods and services can be an effective way to increase indirect employment, and can lower procurement costs in the long run while improving the company’s social license to operate.
+Increasing the local procurement of goods and services can be an effective way to increase indirect employment and can lower procurement costs in the long run while improving a company’s social license to operate.

-- Governments need to identify where the most realistic chances to target supplying opportunities lie, as well as which types of goods and services will result in the most jobs.
+Governments need to identify the most realistic opportunities for local suppliers, as well as which types of goods and services will result in the most jobs.